Last modified on May 2021

 – Infections can also cause diarrhoea along with more serious symptoms, making them important to treat and take care of immediately.

-As observed before, the causes of loose motion during pregnancy vary; thus, there is no one specific remedy for it.
+During pregnancy, the causes of loose motion vary and thus there is no one specific remedy for it.
 However, there are some remedies for loose motion that help you manage loose motions in pregnancy symptoms and ease the discomfort.

 1. Give It Time to Subside